 What is your favorite Winter Holiday?
 Come create a holiday decoration that highlights your best holiday memory.
 Make a mosaic, create a masterpiece, and discover the magical world of imagination through art.
 We will also be making ornaments from pinecones.

 Looking for a fantastic Friday night activity?
 On the first and third Friday of every month from 5:30-7:30 pm, get your game on with a variety of classic and new board games during our Family Game Night.
 Family Game Night is a family-focused evening for kids and parents of all ages.

-First & Third Friday of each month at 5:30 pm: Museum of Natural Curiosity and Ashton Gardens.
+First & Third Friday of each month at 5:30 pm: Museum of Natural Curiosity.